Lyndal Roper: Summer of Fire and Blood: The German Peasants' War

+Summer of Fire and Blood (2025) is the first English-language study of the German Peasants' War in a generation.
+The book argues that the uprising was not a disorderly or purely local rebellion, but a broad mass movement shaped by the social and religious tensions of the early Reformation.
+Roper emphasizes the political significance of the peasants’ demands, including the Twelve Articles, and examines the war’s violence, defeat, and long-term consequences for the Reformation and the development of territorial states in the German lands.
+It won the 2025 Cundill History Prize.

 Awards and honours

-In 2016, Roper won the Gerda Henkel Prize for lifetime achievement in history.
+Roper won the Holberg Prize in 2026.
+In 2016 Roper won the Gerda Henkel Prize for lifetime achievement in history.
 Currently she holds a Humboldt Research Award (associated with the Free University Berlin) for research in Germany.
-She is Honorary Fellow of the History Department, University of Melbourne, Fellow of the Australian Academy of the Humanities (2009), Fellow of the British Academy (2011), and Fellow of the Berlin-Brandenburgische Akademie der Wissenschaften, Berlin (2016).
-She also holds Honorary Doctorates from the University of Melbourne (2013) and the University of Basel (2021).
-In 2021 a portrait of Roper painted by artist Nneka Uzoigwe was hung in the dining hall of Oriel College, Oxford.
+She is honorary fellow of the History Department, University of Melbourne, fellow of the Australian Academy of the Humanities (2009), fellow of the British Academy (2011), and fellow of the Berlin-Brandenburgische Akademie der Wissenschaften, Berlin (2016).
+She also holds honorary doctorates from the University of Melbourne (2013) and the University of Basel (2021).
+In 2021 a portrait of Roper painted by Nneka Uzoigwe was hung in the dining hall of Oriel College, Oxford.